Blog – Posted on Monday, Feb 04

 11. Rebecca by Daphne du Maurier (1938)

 “Last night, I dreamt I went to Manderley again.”
-Perhaps the most famous first line of any novel in the 20th century, this intoxicating blend of romance and suspense was seemingly made for Alfred Hitchcock, who went on to direct the story for screen.
+Perhaps the most famous first line of any novel in the 20th century, this intoxicating blend of romance and suspense was seemingly made for Alfred Hitchcock, who went on to direct Rebecca's silver screen adaptation.
 After a whirlwind romance, a shy American marries a wealthy Englishman and returns to his estate in Cornwall.
 She soon realizes that she’s now living under the (literal or figurative) shadow of her husband’s first wife: the seemingly perfect and recently deceased Rebecca de Winter.

 One man’s hero is another man’s villain.
 If there’s only one lesson we learn from Matheson’s survival classic, let it be that.
 Doctor Robert Neville is the last man left alive.
 In the daylight, he hits the streets, stocking up on supplies and vanquishing the vampiric creature that lurk in the shadows.
 But when night falls, he squirrels himself away in his fortress of a home and works desperately on a cure for an epidemic that has ended the human race.